pedrovicentealmeida/euroage_plus-project/story_telling/README.md

 The `story_telling` package integrates OpenAI's assistant API into ROS 2, enabling an interactive storytelling experience.
 Designed as part of a larger system for a storytelling robot, this package provides services to set up story parameters, send messages to the assistant, and receive responses.
 It allows the development of interactive and adaptive narratives in robotics.

+## Citation
+You're free to reuse the source code in this repository provided that its authors' copyright is retained and you cite in your work the following publication:

+*Almeida, Pedro V., & Rocha, Rui P. (2025).
+AI-powered storytelling with a social assistive robot to foster cognitive health in seniors.
+11th International Conference on Automation, Robotics, and Applications (ICARA 2025), Zagreb, Croatia.*

 ### Key Features

 - **Interactive Storytelling**: Users can interact with a narrative using ROS 2 services, where OpenAI's assistant generates contextual responses based on user inputs and predefined story settings.